lcscs12345/ncbi-xsl/README.md

 #Versatile and Lossless Conversion of NCBI GenBank Records

 I've tested a handful Perl and Python scripts to retrieve annotations from GenBank flat files (.gbk, .gbff or .seq).
-However, to archieve lossless conversion by parsing GenBank flat files is a dream.
+However, to achieve lossless conversion by parsing GenBank flat files is a dream.
 A better option is to download gff files from ftp://ftp.ncbi.nlm.nih.gov/genomes/.
 But the gff collection is only available for a subset of refseq.
 In addition, some entries might be outdated or temporarily pulled off during curation.

 So here is a step-by-step solution, using viral refseq as an example.
 The key thing is parsing INSDseq XML files instead of GenBank flat files.